razzaq-99/LangGraph_mini_projects/README.md

 * Built with **LangGraph** + **LangChain**.
 * Works with your choice of LLM provider (OpenAI, Groq, etc.).

-> If this repo helps you, consider starring it and opening an issue with topics you’d like covered next (function calling, tools, graph persistence backends, multi‑agent orchestration, etc.).
+> If this repo helps you, consider starring it, follow and opening an issue with topics you’d like covered next (function calling, tools, graph persistence backends, multi‑agent orchestration, etc.).